Burgestrand/Hallon/README.markdown

 [What is Hallon?][] [![Build Status][]](http://travis-ci.org/Burgestrand/Hallon)
 ===================

 Hallon (Swedish for “[Raspberry][]”) is _the_ ruby gem for interacting with the official Spotify C API.
-It is the only gem for libspotify that is up-to-date and usable.
+It is the only ruby gem for libspotify that is up-to-date and usable.
 My goal with Hallon is to make libspotify a joy to use.

 Code samples can be found under the `examples/` directory.
 An explanation on how to run them can be found on the [Hallon wiki on GitHub](https://github.com/Burgestrand/Hallon/wiki).